gabriel-laet/api-docs/src/docs/corp/user/mutation/index.md

   ```

 ## Update user address information
 This mutation allow change user address information.
-The address data is retrieved usging the Google geocode service.
+The `addressData` is retrieved using the Google geocode service.
 ```
     mutation{
       updatePersonalAddress(